MLB Betting Sites

 This all matters, not only in terms of potential winnings, but also in terms of the potential profit that you can hedge into if you choose to do that in the playoffs.

 You’ll see the same things with betting lines for Division Futures as well.
 The New York Yankees might be -125 at one sportsbook to win the AL East, but -200 at another one.
 Sometimes there is a regional bias, depending on the sportsbook.
 Other times, sportsbooks just aren’t willing to take on as much risk and will force bettors to pay a premium on betting the big-name teams.

 The best sportsbooks for MLB futures are going to be the ones that offer fair prices and lower hold percentages.
-Those will be places like BetMGM Sportsbook and William Hill Sportsbook.
+Those will be places like BetMGM Sportsbook and Caesars Sportsbook.
 You may find better odds on a specific team, division, or World Series future at one of the other sportsbooks.
 It is all about taking the time to shop around.

 MLB betting sites offer more than just team futures.
 You can bet on Player Futures as well.
 Who will win the AL Cy Young?
 Who will win the NL Cy Young?
 What are the odds for Mike Trout to win the AL MVP?
 What futures odds do have betting sites have on Juan Soto to win the NL MVP?

 The best MLB betting sites are going to offer the fairest odds on these players, but also offer the most players to pick from.
 Some sportsbooks won’t take the time to list 50 or 100 players.
 They’ll stick to the top 10 or top 20 and you won’t get fair odds on those players.